dojo/docs/loader/legacy.rst

 names.
 This causes dojo.loadInit to execute all callbacks (if any), and all dojo.require[After]If applications to evaluate their conditions and possibly demand additional modules.
 Upon return from the evaluation, dojo/loadInit is left with a set of dojo.require'd module identifiers that it sniffed which indicate the modules dojo.require'd by the reference module.
-Also, dojo.provided'd sniffed module identifiers are noted to "have arrived" to prevent any attempt at downloading such modules.
+Also, dojo.provide'd sniffed module identifiers are noted to "have arrived" to prevent any attempt at downloading such modules.
 This is particularly important when a legacy module dojo.provide's several modules.

 Notice what has happened, dojo/loadInit has arranged to execute all of the legacy loader API applications found in the